Board

 Meena-Lifshe Viswanath (Treasurer)

 has been speaking Yiddish her whole life – her first word (besides calling for a parent) was “ti-a,” a childish pronunciation of “tir,” or door, indicating that she wanted someone to open the door!
-She grew up with Yugntruf – her parents met at Yidish-vokh, she attended the Yiddish Sunday-school Pripetshik until age 15, and she has attended Yidish-vokh every year since she was born (33 and counting!).
-She is now a civil engineer and lives in the Washington, D.C. region with her husband and two Yiddish-speaking children.
-She would love to hear from any Yiddish-speakers who live in or are visiting the DC area!
+She grew up with Yugntruf – her parents met at Yidish-vokh, she attended the Yiddish Sunday-school Pripetshik until age 15, and she has attended Yidish-vokh every year since she was born (23 and counting!).
+She is now a graduate student in Georgia Tech studying geotechnical engineering.
+Her responsibilites on the board include budget, publicity, the website, and Yidish-vokh.

 Staff